 The buyer shall pay to Dunbar Sloane Ltd a premium on the hammer price.
 Please refer to specific auction for rate.

 AFTER THE AUCTION

 Payment for purchase is due in New Zealand dollars within 48 hours from the date of sale by cash, cheque or eftpos.
-Alternatively payment can be made by telegraphic transfer direct to our bank (Please add $25NZ to cover New Zealand bank charges):
+Due to the Anti Money Laundering Act we no longer accept cash or cheques for purchases of $10,000 or over.
+Alternatively payment can be made by telegraphic transfer direct to our bank (Please add $25NZ to cover New Zealand bank charges if paying from overseas):

 Dunbar Sloane Ltd